Cognitive Psychologist Career (Salary + Duties + Interviews)

 The possibilities are endless!

-Interviews from a Cognitive Psychologist
+Interviews with a Cognitive Psychologist

 Interested in learning more about cognitive psychology?
 Take a listen to the people who engage with this field every day!
 YouTube has plenty of interviews with cognitive psychologists covering topics from CBT to having a career in psychology to specific topics (like this TED Talk on “what we don’t see”).

-Take a look into the day in the life of a cognitive behavioral therapist by watching this YouTube video from Kelly Watkins.
+Look into the day in the life of a cognitive behavioral therapist by watching this YouTube video from Kelly Watkins.

 Learn about the road to a career in cognitive psychology by watching the Psi Beta National Honor Society President interview Dr. Julie Madden, a professor at The University of Tennessee at Chattanooga.